 \subsection{Qualitative Experiments}

-CelebA-HQ dataset \cite{celeb_dataset} has been selected to train the model using the architectures defined in the previous section with a higher resolution ($256 \times 256$ image sizes).
-The depth of flow $K$ and the number of levels $L$ are set to $32$ and $6$, respectively.
-Since high-dimensional data requires large memory, we reduce the batch size to $1$ (per GPU) and train on eight GPUs.
-Fig. \ref{fig:imagenet_cifar}(c) shows the examples of Celeb-HQ datasets.
-We train our model on 5-bit images in order to improve visual quality with a slight trade-off of color fidelity.
-As the synthetic images are shown in Fig. \ref{fig:syn_celeb_img}, our model can generalize realistic images in high dimensional data.
+The CelebA-HQ dataset \cite{celeb_dataset} was selected to train the model using the architectures defined in the previous section with a higher resolution ($256 \times 256$ image sizes).
+The depth of flow $K$ and the number of levels $L$ were set to $32$ and $6$, respectively.
+Since high-dimensional data requires large memory, we reduced the batch size to $1$ (per GPU) and trained on eight GPUs.
+The qualitative experiment aims to study the efficiency of the model when it scales up to the high-resolution images, synthesizes realistic images, and provides the meaningful latent space.
+Figure \ref{fig:imagenet_cifar}c shows the examples of Celeb-HQ datasets.
+We trained our model on 5-bit images in order to improve visual quality with a slight trade-off of color fidelity.
+As shown by the synthetic images in Figure \ref{fig:syn_celeb_img}, our model can generalize realistic images in high dimensional data.